 - Now, click on Keep Forever.

-Voila!
-There you go.
-That version will not be deleted anymore, at least by Google without your knowledge.
+This version will not be deleted by Google without our knowledge.

 Read How to Save Link to Google Drive